Protesters storm Swedish Embassy in Baghdad after man threatens to burn Quran in Stockholm

 Protesters occupied the diplomatic post for several hours, waving flags and signs showing the influential Iraqi Shiite cleric and political leader Muqtada al-Sadr, and setting a small fire.
 The embassy staff had been evacuated a day earlier.

-The attack came ahead of a protest by an Iraqi asylum-seeker who burned a copy of the Islamic holy book during a previous demonstration last month.
-He threatened to do the same thing again in Stockholm.
+The attack came ahead of a protest by an Iraqi asylum-seeker who burned a copy of the Quran during a demonstration last month in Stockholm.
+He threatened to do the same thing again but ultimately stopped short of setting fire to the book.

-After protesters left the Swedish Embassy, diplomats announced it had closed to visitors, without specifying when it would reopen.
+After protesters left the Swedish Embassy, diplomats closed it to visitors without specifying when it would reopen.

 Following a meeting with security officials, Iraqi Prime Minister Mohammed Shia al-Sudani said in a statement that Iraqi authorities would prosecute those responsible for starting the fire and referred to an investigation of “negligent security officials.”